chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

     ```shell
     azd deploy --debug
     ```
-    Check for any errors during the deployment, since updated app code will not get deployed if errors occur.
+    >**Important:**
+    >
+    >Check carefully for any errors during deployment and the startup phase of the Azure Container App.
+If the container fails to start correctly after deployment, the application changes you made will not take effect, and Azure Container Apps will continue serving requests from the previous stable revision.

 7. You can optionally use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.